Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 How do I build a Claude Connector?

 A Claude Connector is an MCP server that exposes tools to Claude.
-Build an MCP server with tools that return data from your service, then connect it to Claude via Settings > Connectors > Add custom connector.
-For an interactive connector that renders UI, use sunpeak to add MCP App resources to your project.
+Build an MCP server with tools that return data from your service, deploy it to a public URL, and add it via Claude Settings > Connectors > Add custom connector.
+For interactive connectors that render UI inside the chat, your server also needs to register MCP App resources.

 What is the difference between a standard Claude Connector and an interactive one?